rspec/rspec-core/features/README.markdown

 rspec-mocks is used to create dynamic "doubles", which stand in for real objects in examples.
-You can set message expectations on them (i.e. mock methods), and/or stub return values for arbitrary messages:
+You can stub return values and/or set message
+expectations:

     describe Account do
       context "when closed" do